Despite war, majority of Thai workers remain in Israel | www.lokmattimes.com

 The Thai leader expressed his condolences on the loss of innocent lives, injuries and abducted civilians as a result of the conflict since Oct.
 7 and conveyed his gratitude to Israel for facilitating the evacuation flights of Thai nations, according to a separate statement from the Thai Ministry of Foreign Affairs.

-Manual laborers from Thailand and elsewhere in Southeast Asia seek work in more developed countries where there is a shortage of semi-skilled laborat wages considerably higher than what they earn at home.
+Manual labourers from Thailand and elsewhere in Southeast Asia seek work in more developed countries where there is a shortage of semi-skilled labourat wages considerably higher than what they earn at home.

 Some of the foreign workers along the southern border with Gaza who got caught in the Hamas rampage shared the same fate of their Israeli employers.
 Most were saved, but others were either killed injured or abducted by the attackers who did not distinguish between the nationality, sex or religion of their victims.